K-JC/the-aqua-pool/README.md

 * Using [GitHub docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#uploading-assets) to figure out how to enter a screenshot to my README.md file.

-* Code for navigation taken from Code Institute [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).
+* Code for navigation and hero image taken from Code Institute [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).

 ## Media
 * All images used for this site were taken from [Pexels](https://www.pexels.com/).